School Counselling Services — Glasgow

 We make the process simple and supportive:

-2. Assessment: Our mental health professionals then carry out an assessment in real time, allowing them to develop a treatment plan that reflects the individual’s needs.
+Our one-on-one treatments begin with a self-referral or referral by a teacher, parent, or guardian.
+From there, our mental health professionals then carry out an assessment in real time, allowing them to develop a treatment plan that reflects the individual’s needs.

-3. Support plan: This may include one-to-one counselling sessions, group workshops, or toolkits for building resilience.
+Support may include one-to-one counselling sessions, group workshops, or toolkits for building resilience.
+Our approach includes group work, workshops and self-help toolkits to help people manage their own mental health.

-4. Ongoing support: Whether through talking therapy, focused therapy, or guided activities, pupils receive help until they feel stronger.
+Whether through talking therapy, focused therapy, or guided activities, pupils receive help until they feel stronger.
+Progress is monitored to ensure the approach continues to meet each age group’s needs.

 All of our treatment is evidence-based, and our counsellors even offer support during the school holidays if it’s needed.
+We don’t just offer counselling on a one-to-one basis.
+We’ll provide resources that support the emotional well-being of the whole community.

 Schedule an assessment today and give your pupils access to compassionate counselling for students in Glasgow.